 So, if a donor selects a contribution amount and fills in their email address, but leaves the page before going on to fill in their credit card info, we’ll make sure they get a reminder with a link to your form asking them to complete their contribution.

-You must enable it on a form-by-form basis, as the feature is turned off by default.
+You must enable Remarketing on a form-by-form basis, as the feature is turned off by default.
 If you want to learn more about how to turn it on for your own forms just follow this link.

 You can also choose what contribution amounts appear on your form.
 Donors will always have the option to type in their own amount, but it’s a good idea to make sure that the amounts that appear on the form are in line with the type of supporters you’re targeting.
 We’ve tested the current standard presets and determined that they’re the best overall, but you should think about what makes sense for your program.

 Presetting contribution amounts will make it easy for your donors to quickly choose an amount, as you can see below.
+For more help setting up preset contribution amounts, click here.

 When your donors chip in to support your cause they deserve some thanks!
 Write a short thank you note for donors and make them feel like they’re a part of your movement.
 Your message must be in plain text (no HTML formatting) and will be added to the top of the automated receipt sent via ActBlue after a donor makes a contribution.